2013 French Open – Men's doubles

+Bob and Mike Bryan defeated Michaël Llodra and Nicolas Mahut in the final, 6–4, 4–6, 7–6(7–4) to win the men's doubles tennis title at the 2013 French Open.
+With the win, the Bryan brothers completed the double career Grand Slam.

 Max Mirnyi and Daniel Nestor were the defending champions, but chose not to compete together.
-Mirnyi competed with Horia Tecău, but lost in the second round to Michaël Llodra and Nicolas Mahut, while Nestor competed with Robert Lindstedt, losing in the second round to Jonathan Dasnières de Veigy and Florent Serra.
+Mirnyi partnered Horia Tecău, but lost in the second round to Llodra and Mahut.
+Nestor partnered Robert Lindstedt, but lost in the second round to Jonathan Dasnières de Veigy and Florent Serra.

-Bob and Mike Bryan won the title, defeating Llodra and Mahut in the final, 6–4, 4–6, 7–6(7–4).
-With this victory they earned their first multiple career Grand Slam set as a team.